hermit-os/kernel/README.md

 ### Building the library operating systems and its examples

-To build HermitCore go to the directory with the source code, create a `build` directory and call `cmake` followed by `make`.
+To build HermitCore go to the directory with the source code, create a `build` directory, and call in the new dirctory `cmake` followed by `make`.

 ```bash
 $ mkdir build